ydennisy/digital-garden/vault/qm.linearity.md

 (E_1 + E_2, B_1 + B_2, \rho_1 + \rho_2, J_1 + J_2)
 $$

 This new solution can actually be called the **superposition** of the two original solutions.
-This also means that for a single equation / theory there are many solutions and is related to how a translantic cable can pass millions of simulatneous data streams, without them interferring with each other.
+This illustrates how for a single equation / theory there are many solutions a property which allows a translantic cable to pass millions of simultaneous data streams, without them interferring with one another.

 ## The general case